I’ve travelled a lot over the past year.

 Rent Apartments When You Travel

 I always recommend renting apartments, whether it’s a vacation rental or from Airbnb.
-(If you decide to try out Airbnb, you can receive a $25 credit if you sign up through this referral link!).
+(If you decide to try out Airbnb, you can receive a $40 credit if you sign up here).
 We adored renting apartments throughout Italy.
 It’s often cheaper than a hotel, plus you get an entire place of your own that has its own character.
 Make sure you rent an apartment that has a kitchen so you can cook your own meals.
 Be sure that the apartment comes with free Wifi to cut down on any roaming charges or high cell phone bills.
 Choose an apartment that’s situated in a charming neighbourhood, so you can live like a local when you’re travelling abroad.

 When it comes to accommodations, some people swear by house-sitting or couchsurfing.
 I haven’t tried either, but some travellers have great success at both of these options.